 The Foundation’s £3 million plus annual budget is funded by external grants and charitable donations from Wheatley’s partner organisations.

 A wide range of programmes, activities and initiatives is underway across the country, ranging from one of Scotland’s largest Modern Apprenticeship programmes to My Great Start, a support and advisory service that helps vulnerable tenants settle into their new homes and sustain their tenancy.
 A selection of the other programmes includes:

-A £4.2 million service, funded by Big Lottery and the European Social Fund, providing financial advice and support to disadvantaged people in Glasgow through a team of specialist mentors recruited from the third sector.
+A £4.2 million service, funded by The National Lottery Community Fund and the European Social Fund, providing financial advice and support to disadvantaged people in Glasgow through a team of specialist mentors recruited from the third sector.